sendbird/sendbird-uikit-react/SAMPLES.md

 >
 ```

-In order to complete an operation you intend to carry out with each function, you should return `UserMessageParams` and `FileMessageParams` objects.
+In order to complete an operation you intend to carry out with each function, you should return `UserMessageCreateParams`, `UserMessageUpdateParams` and `FileMessageCreateParams` objects.

 ```javascript
 const handleUpdateUserMessage = (text) => {